 If you are eligible for a U.S. social security number (SSN), apply for one now.

-It is important that you maintain lawful F-1 status while in the U.S. There are some simple steps you can take to ensure that your stay in the U.S. remains valid, such as reporting any changes in address, enrolling in full-time study, and more.
+It is important that you maintain lawful J-1 or H-1B status while in the U.S. There are some simple steps you can take to ensure that your stay in the U.S. remains valid, such as reporting any changes in address, enrolling in health insurance, and more.

 Check out our shopping section for information on where you can purchase the items you need when you get here.